gelilaa/acme-web-design/development-strategy.md

 > `Acme-web-design`

-write a short description of your project:

 - This is responsive mobile friendly HTML5 website for a fictional web design company.
-- A web-site is a very best way to advertise the companies product and services this easy
+- A web-site is a very best way to advertise the companies product and services.

 ## Wireframe